jasperxu1233/EE-629/README.md

 # EE-629
-This is project for EE 629 course
-Wehcome to my GitHub! \\newline
-This is the project of how to interface Arduino with Raspberry Pi.
+This is project for EE 629 courseWehcome to my GitHub! \newlineThis is the project of how to interface Arduino with Raspberry Pi.